Nested Catalan tables and a recurrence relation in noncommutative quantum field theory: Chord diagrams with threads

 for which the chord diagrams are

 The diagrammatic recipe is to cut the first diagram on the left side of the designated node and the second diagram on the right side.
 Then paste the second into the first, where the counter-clockwise order of the nodes must be preserved.
-The threads in the second diagram switch colours doing so.
-Then, the designated node of the first diagram is connected to the last node of the second by an orange thread.
-And the designated node of the second diagram is connected to the last node of the first diagram by a blue thread.
+The threads in the second diagram switch long/short doing so.
+Then, the designated node of the first diagram is connected to the last node of the second by a short-dashed thread, the designated node of the second diagram is connected to the last node of the first diagram by a long-dashed thread.